Kourtney WilliamsUX Designer

 Upon graduation, Kourtney interned remotely for a couple of tech startups.
 Being involved in the wireframe, prototype, and design process gave her valuable insight into how professional products are created from start to finish.
 Her classroom-based understanding of user flows quickly transitioned into real-world experience.

-As a UI/UX design associate at MichiganLabs, Kourtney loves the welcoming environment and opportunity to learn something new every day.
+As a UI/UX designer at MichiganLabs, Kourtney loves the welcoming environment and opportunity to learn something new every day.
 During her interview process, she could tell she was at a place that values culture and communication–things that are very important to her, both in and outside of work.

 Speaking of which, Kourtney also enjoys sculpting, woodworking, sewing, ceramics, and painting.
 Always up for something new, including moving from her home state of Texas, Kourtney is currently considering boxing, yoga, kayaking, and skateboarding.
 As she learned while competing in softball, it’s important to explore new interests.
 You just never know where they might lead.